Synthetixio/synpress/README.md

 It requires environmental variable called `SECRET_WORDS` to be present in following format => `'word1, word2, etc..'`.

-If you would like to change network with environmental variable, you can specify it's name with `NETWORK_NAME` variable, for example: `NETWORK_NAME=rinkeby`.
+To change default network (`kovan`), you can use `NETWORK_NAME` environmental variable, for example: `NETWORK_NAME=rinkeby`.

 Available choices are: `mainnet`, `ropsten`, `kovan`, `rinkeby`, `goerli` and `localhost`.

-If you want to customize it, instead of using environmental variable, you can modify [`setupMetamask()`](https://github.com/synthetixio/synpress/blob/master/support/index.js#L26) to following:

-`setupMetamask(secretWords, network, password)`, for example: `setupMetamask('word1, word2, etc..', 'mainnet', 'password')`.

-You can also add and switch to custom network by passing an `object` instead of `string` inside `setupMetamask(secret_words, network, password)` function for `network` parameter.

-If you prefer to use environmental variables to create and switch to custom network at start, use these:
+To create and switch to custom network at metamask setup phase, use these:

 1. `NETWORK_NAME` => ex: `synthetix`
 2. `RPC_URL` => ex: `https://synthetix-node.io`